frickjack/little-automation/Notes/explanation/gitReleaseFlow.md

 ### Release branches

-Each git repository maintains two long lived branches - `master` and `dev` for tracking code in production and development respectively.
+Each git repository maintains two long lived branches - `main` and `dev` for tracking code in production and development respectively.
 The release manager approves all pull requests to the code in her release.

-When a release progresses from development to deployment, its code moves from the `dev` branch to into `master`.
-Patches (`major.minor.1`, `major.minor.2`, ...) to the `master` branch are only for bug fixes and security patches that must be deployed to production.
+When a release progresses from development to deployment, its code moves from the `dev` branch to into `main`.
+Patches (`major.minor.1`, `major.minor.2`, ...) to the `main` branch are only for bug fixes and security patches that must be deployed to production.

 A feature is developed on a branch that merges into the `dev` branch for the next release after it passes QA.